 Our Accelerated Employment Program identifies and pre-screens New Americans who are highly motivated and prepared to work and equips them with the skills necessary to succeed in the American workplace.
 Learn more about employing our Accelerated Employment Program Participants.

 What kind of work documents do program participants have?

 - All people referred by the Institute are legally authorized to work in the United States.

 Do program participants speak English?

 - All nursing assistant and hotel housekeeping/hospitality students must pass an English skills test that ensures they have the necessary language skills to work as a nursing assistant or housekeeper before enrolling in the program, though the level of English varies by person.

-- There is a greater range of language ability in the Accelerated Employment program; some participants do not speak English while others are fluent.
+- There is a greater range of language ability in Refugee Employment Services; some participants do not speak English while others are fluent.
 We will match the person’s language level with your needs.